 Figure 2.
 An outline of significant pandemics in human history; more than ⅓ of them happened after 2008.

-History also shows that preparation is the key to counter the effects of such disasters.
+History also shows that preparation is key to counter the effects of such disasters.
 When much of the world was still snoozing in curiosity about what COVID-19 is, a small group of prepared elites was already activating their contingency plans and isolating themselves from the rest of the world.
-In the hindsight, it turned out to be a shrewd move.
-Preparation is, therefore, the key not only to survival but also it will help the prepared to thrive post-crisis as they will be the best resourced (and resource equates to power).
+In hindsight, it turned out to be a shrewd move.
+Preparation is, therefore, the key not only to survival but will also help the prepared to thrive post-crisis as they will be the best resourced (and resource equates to power).

-Preparation applies to all aspects of life and financial preparation should be on the number two priority (after physical security) of all investors.
+Preparation applies to all aspects of life and financial preparation should be the number two priority (after physical security) of all investors.
 The best way to financially prepare your portfolio against crisis is by owning assets that are crisis-resistant or what we call “bulletproof assets”.
 These assets represent ownership in businesses with resilient models that perform equally well during bull and bear markets, garnering handsome returns for investors.

 Why is cash trash?